vinesone/ui-assessment/README.md

 Greetings!
 Once compiled, this project will run a storybook application that will showcase the `newsletter-signup-component` and all of it's atomic elements.

-This project ended up being larger than expected, but I opted to ship it fully completed over having pseudo code.

 ## Building Project

 Steps to get this project running: